Literary modernism: Continuation: 1920s and 1930s

 Significant modernist works continued to be created in the 1920s and 1930s, including further novels by Marcel Proust, Virginia Woolf, Robert Musil (The Man Without Qualities), and Dorothy Richardson.
 The American modernist dramatist Eugene O'Neill's career began in 1914, but his major works appeared in the 1920s and 1930s and early 1940s.
 Two other significant modernist dramatists writing in the 1920s and 1930s were Bertolt Brecht and Federico García Lorca.
 D. H. Lawrence's Lady Chatterley's Lover was published in 1928, while another important landmark for the history of the modern novel came with the publication of William Faulkner's The Sound and the Fury in 1929.
 The 1920s would prove to be watershed years in modernist poetry.
 In this period, T. S. Eliot published some of his most notable poetic works, including The Waste Land, The Hollow Men, and Ash Wednesday.

 In the 1930s, in addition to further major works by William Faulkner (As I Lay Dying, Light in August), Samuel Beckett published his first major work, the novel Murphy (1938), while in 1932 John Cowper Powys published A Glastonbury Romance, the same year as Hermann Broch's The Sleepwalkers.
+In 1935 E. du Perron published his Country of Origin, the seminal work of Dutch modernist prose.
 Djuna Barnes published her novel Nightwood in 1936, the same year as Miroslav Krleža's Ballads of Petrica Kerempuh.
 Then in 1939 James Joyce's Finnegans Wake appeared.
 It was in this year that another Irish modernist, W. B. Yeats, died.
 In poetry, E. E. Cummings, and Wallace Stevens continued writing into the 1950s.
 It was in this period when T. S. Eliot began writing what would become his final major poetic work, Four Quartets.
 Eliot shifted focus in this period, writing several plays, including Murder in the Cathedral.

 While modernist poetry in English is often viewed as an American phenomenon, with leading exponents including Ezra Pound, Hart Crane, Marianne Moore, William Carlos Williams, H.D., and Louis Zukofsky, there were important British modernist poets, including T. S. Eliot, David Jones, Hugh MacDiarmid, Basil Bunting, and W. H. Auden.
 European modernist poets include Federico García Lorca, Fernando Pessoa, Anna Akhmatova, Constantine Cavafy, and Paul Valéry.